Logarithmic Akizuki--Nakano vanishing theorems on weakly pseudoconvex K\"{a}hler manifolds: Abstract

 \section{Abstract}

-In this note, we obtain a logarithmic vanishing theorem on certain weakly pseudoconvex K\"ahler manifolds.
-It is a generalization of Norimatsu's result on compact K\"ahler manifolds.
-As a direct corollary, we obtain relative vanishing theorems of certain direct image sheaves.
+In this paper, we establish a logarithmic vanishing theorem on weakly pseudoconvex K\"ahler manifolds, where the divisor may have infinitely many irreducible components.
+This result serves as a generalization of Norimatsu's findings on compact Kähler manifolds.
+We derive vanishing theorems for certain direct image sheaves as a direct corollary.